scipy/scipy/doc/source/dev/contributor/rendering_documentation.rst

 Self-contained examples
 ~~~~~~~~~~~~~~~~~~~~~~~
-All examples must be self-contained.
-It means all imports must be explicit,
+Each "Example" section must be self-contained.
+This means that all imports
-the data used must be defined in the examples, etc.
+must be explicit, the data used must be defined, and the code should "just
+work" when copy-pasted into a fresh Python interpreter.

     Yes::